QualebTheTurtle/WindowsPhoneFinal/README.md

 ![alt text][img6]

-* Lets add the needed packages using the package manager.
+* Let's add the needed packages using the package manager.
 In the package manager window search for SQLitePCL then install the Portable Class Library for SQLite package.
 Then search wptoolkit and install the windows phone toolkit.

 ![alt text][img7]